p4k03n4t0r/python-gadgets/README.md

 loop.close()
 ```

 The code is also not that difficult to read.
 The client creates an object of a class defined in the script (either `MaterialRequest` or `RecipeCreateRequest`), serializes this to a JSON string using the `object_to_dict` method and sends it to the server using a stream.
 The client than waits for a response of the server, which is deserializes from a JSON string using the `dict_to_object` method to a object of a class also defined in the script (either `MaterialRequestReply` or `RecipeCreateReply`).
-The serializing of the object results in the following message we send to the server:
+The serializing of the object results in the following message send to the server:

 ```json
 {